gmc-code/PC-microbit-micropython/docs/errors/Whitespace_Errors.rst

 Whitespace before parentheses in button method: Error
 -------------------------------------------------------

-| In the if statement below an unneeeded space has been placed before the parentheses.
+| In the if statement below an unneeded space has been placed before the parentheses.
 | When Check is pressed, it reports that there is Whitespace before the "(".
 | Without fixing this, after flashing to the microbit, it reports a line 5 error.
 | Press the **tidy** button to remove the extra whitespace.